cmsc22000-project-2018/api/example_api/README.md

 Now, let's say you are asked to implement a leaderboard to keep track of how many phases each user has defused.
 You will need to have (basic) functionality for:

-  1) Adding/removing users to the leaderboard
+  1) Adding/removing users from the leaderboard
   2) Incrementing/decrementing scores for each user
   3) Ordering the users by score (in either ascending/descending order)
   4) Find a specific user's score